Skip to main content

 • “For me at least, I've rarely had stutters and frame drops and I play with max graphics (for reference I have a 3070 and 16GB RAM).”

-• “Warning people with AMD graphics cards, this game is likely to turn your PC into an oven if you stay in the main menu due to the heavy ray tracing use in there; anywhere else is fine but note that it's the menu and not anywhere else.”
+• “Warning to people with AMD graphics cards: this game is likely to overheat your PC if you stay in the main menu due to heavy raytracing usage there.
+Anywhere else is fine, but note that it's the menu specifically causing this issue.”

-• “There are some levels in this game which are simply unplayable with modern graphics cards.”
+• “There are some levels in this game that are simply unplayable with modern graphics cards.”

 • story

 • “Overall, the game is a ton of fun and very minimalistic given its scope.
 If you like racing and giant mechs fighting each other, this is it.
-However, if you're looking for a story, it's all hidden in text in the knowledge section, and there are no cutscenes.
+But if you're looking for story, it's all hidden in text in the 'knowledge' menu with no cutscenes.
 The story is entirely yours to create.”

 • stability